niquewoodhouse/jekyll-blog/gigbloc.md

 						BRANDING
 					</p>
 		 		<p class="w50 darkgrey mAuto maxwidth500">
-		 			I went with a light interface for a few reasons, but chief among them (does anyone say that in real life) was gigs tend to happen at night.
-Pop it like its hot.
+		 			I went with a dark interface for a few reasons, but chief among them (does anyone say that in real life) was gigs tend to happen at night and I wanted the experience to help users feel that sense of night.
 		 		</p>
 		 	</div>